h3nnn4n/neo-personal-website/website/content/posts/aratu_1.md

 microseconds to time it, I opted for using a timer to ensure it wasn't updated too often.

+As for the project goals, there is quite a lot.
+I like to thing of them in two phases.
+The first being a platform phase, and the second an applications phase.
+For the platform phase, it is all about making the robot work.
+Here we have things like being able to stand, walk forwards, walk in any direction.
+Adjust gaits, translate and rotate the body dynamically, etc. This is plety ambitious already considering my lack of experience with complex robotics projects.
+Then, there is the second phase.
+For applications, the robot will be used as a platform for something more applied.
+The main one here is making it navigate autonomously, possibly using a spindle-type (Lidar)[https://en.wikipedia.org/wiki/Lidar].
+For this, the robot being an hexapod doesn't matter as much since it would be anything capable of moving.

+These are goals for the project itself, but there are personal goals involved too.
+The first goal, as mentioned in the first paragraph, is simply about doing something that I always wanted since being a kid.
+Then, there is the challenge itself of handling all the complexities of the project, including the more hard-sciency things like programming, mechanical design and eletrocnics as well as the soft-skills aspects.
+Time management being one and consistently developing the project instead of the very common burst of enthusiasm and then dropping it to never work on it again.

 Topics:
 - Inspiration?
 - Explain the name